dask/distributed/docs/source/worker.rst

 Tweaking OS memory allocation
 -----------------------------
+In many cases, high unmanaged memory usage or "memory leak" warnings on workers can be
+misleading: a worker may not actually be using its memory for anything, but simply hasn't returned that unused memory back to the operating system, and is hoarding it just in case it needs the memory capacity again.
+This is not a bug in your code, nor in Dask — it's actually normal behavior for all processes on Linux and MacOS, and is a consequence of how the low-level memory allocator works (see below for details).

+Because Dask makes decisions (spill-to-disk, pause, terminate, :meth:`~distributed.Client.rebalance`) based on the worker's memory usage as reported by the OS, and is unaware of how much of this memory is actually in use versus empty and "hoarded", it can overestimate — sometimes significantly — how much memory the process is using and think the worker is running out of memory when in fact it isn't.

+More in detail:

-Different OSs use different default policies when it comes to allocating - and, most importantly, freeing - memory.
-Both the Linux and MacOS memory allocators try to avoid performing a kernel call every time the application calls ``free()`` by implementing a user-space memory management system.
-Upon ``free()``, memory can remain allocated in user space and potentially reusable by the next ``malloc()`` - which in turn won't require a system call either.
+Both the Linux and MacOS memory allocators try to avoid performing a `brk`_ kernel call every time the application calls `free`_ by implementing a user-space memory management system.
+Upon `free`_, memory can remain allocated in user space and potentially reusable by the next `malloc`_ - which in turn won't require a kernel call either.
 This is generally very desirable for C/C++ applications which have no memory allocator of their own, as it can drastically boost performance at the cost of a larger memory footprint.
 CPython however adds its own memory allocator on top, which reduces the need for this additional abstraction (with caveats).

-Dask.distributed measures the total process memory (also known as RSS) and uses it for decision-making in several points; namely:

-- the spill, pause, and terminate thresholds (see above)
-- :meth:`distributed.Client.rebalance` and
-  :meth:`distributed.scheduler.Scheduler.rebalance`

-In some cases, it is easy to have these heuristics misbehave because there are large amounts of process memory that the libc did not release to the OS yet - but Dask does not have the means to tell them apart from a memory leak.
-This phenomenon is the first thing you should investigate when you see large amounts of unexplained unmanaged memory in the dashboard or in the logs.

 Manually trim memory
 ~~~~~~~~~~~~~~~~~~~~
-*Linux only*
+*Linux workers only*

 It is possible to forcefully release allocated but unutilized memory as follows: